by Sir Frederic William Burton

 Artistback to top

 - Sir Frederic William Burton (1816-1900), Watercolour painter and Director of the National Gallery.
-Artist associated with 11 portraits, Sitter in 6 portraits.
+Artist or producer associated with 11 portraits, Sitter in 6 portraits.

 This portraitback to top